RFOF-NETWORK/RFOF-NETWORK/README.md

-# 🌍 RFOF-NETWORK: The Universal Axiomatic Ecosystem by Satoramy (J.K.)
+# 🌍 RFOF-NETWORK: The Universal Axiomatix\Axiometix/Axiomatic Ecosystem by Satoramy (J.K.)

 ## ✨ Welcome to the Dawn of a New Reality